-Entering his third full year as vice chancellor and director of athletics at the University of Arkansas, Hunter Yurachek has made the most of his time since Chancellor Joseph Steinmetz announced him as vice chancellor and director of athletics on Dec.
+Entering his fourth full year as vice chancellor and director of athletics at the University of Arkansas, Hunter Yurachek has helped guide the Razorback program to record-breaking success since being announced as vice chancellor and director of athletics on Dec.
 4, 2017.

-Yurachek has implemented a program wide strategic plan that focuses on fostering studentathlete success and centered on achieving the program's mission of building Champions and Razorbacks for Life.
+At the University of Arkansas, Yurachek has implemented a program wide strategic plan that focuses on fostering student-athlete success and centered on achieving the program's mission of building Champions and Razorbacks for Life.
 Thanks to the dedicated efforts of Razorback student-athletes, coaches, administrators, Razorback Foundation members and fans, results are being realized on and off the field.